How To Update WordPress Themes

 When the theme details window opens up, click on update now

-Theme Management: How To Update WP Themes From Your Dashboard
+Theme Management: How To Upgrade WordPress Theme From Your Admin Dashboard

-Repeat the above process to update all of your remaining themes, or use the method described below to bulk upgrade multiple themes at once.
+Repeat the above to update all of your outdated themes, or use the method described below to bulk update multiple themes.

-Update your theme from the “Updates” screen as follows:
+Update your theme from the “Updates” page as follows:

-To view all themes on your site that need updating, click on Dashboard > Updates
+To view all themes in your site that need updating, click on Dashboard > Updates

 This brings up the Updates screen.
 Scroll down to the Themes section …

 Congratulations!
-Now you know how to update your theme from your dashboard.
+Now you know how to upgrade your WordPress theme in your dashboard.